azimuth-cloud/azimuth/README.md

 application = get_app(ini_path, 'main')
 ```

-Then add the following to your Apache config file:
+Add the following to your Apache config file:

 ```
 # This line should be outside any virtual hosts